 - 1. Introduce the physics major students to 20-th century Radiation Physics. - 2.
 To teach main ideas and results in Radiation Physics that is an important part of Modern Physics. - 3.
 Expand an understanding of the intuitive ideas of the relativity and quantum physics. - 4.
-Develop an understanding of the current basis of broad knowledge in radiation physics. - 5.
-Enhance the critical thinking, analytical reasoning and problem solving skills. - 6.
+To liven up the text with brief sketches of the historical development of 20th-century physics. - 5.
+Develop an understanding of the current basis of broad knowledge in radiation physics. - 6.
+Enhance the critical thinking, analytical reasoning and problem solving skills. - 7.
 Discuss the problems confronting radiation physics in the 21-st century.

-Learning objectives:
+Course Learning Objectives: